nikitabobko/AeroSpace/docs/guide.md

 ## Multiple monitors

 - The pool of workspaces is shared between monitors
 - Each monitor shows its own workspace.
-The showed workspaces are called "active" workspaces
+The showed workspaces are called "visible" workspaces
 - Different monitors can't show the same workspace at the same time
 - Each workspace (even invisible, even empty) has a monitor assigned to it
 - By default, all workspaces are assigned to the "main" monitor (You can find the "main" monitor in `System -> Displays`)

 When you switch to a workspace:
-1. AeroSpace takes the assigned monitor of the workspace and makes the workspace active on the monitor
+1. AeroSpace takes the assigned monitor of the workspace and makes the workspace visible on the monitor
 2. AeroSpace focuses the workspace

 You can move workspace to a different monitor with [`move-workspace-to-monitor`](./commands.md#move-workspace-to-monitor) command.